Cwei1/ChessAI/Log.md

 6/4/14 - Dionis - Checkmate works and other minor fixes and code cleanup.

-6/5/14 - Dionis - The scanner now reads Castles and the bad gui  is a  bit better.
+6/5/14 - Dionis - The scanner now reads Castles and upgrades and the bad gui  is a  bit better.
 Also instead of the asking to autoplay now it is java Run "name of file".
-There are currently 2 files. "auto.txt" and "test.txt".
+There are currently 3 files. "g0.txt" ,"g1.txt" and "g2.txt".
+Fix a bunch of annoying bugs.